Tgithinji/blog_api/README.md

 ## EndPoints

-You can test endpoints with `curl` in the terminal after the application has started successfully Or visit `http://127.0.0.1:8000/docs` to view the api documentation by swagger UI Or you can use postman like demonstrated in the demo video
+You can test endpoints with `curl` in the terminal after the application has started successfully

+Or visit `http://127.0.0.1:8000/docs` on your browser to view the api documentation by swagger UI

+Or you can use postman like demonstrated in the demo video

 #### Authentication